 Surgical Management

 Reconstructive surgery of an ACL rupture involves the reconstruction of the torn ligament using a substitute graft of tendon or ligament, and passing it through drilled tunnels in the tibia and femur to approximate normal anatomy (1).
 ACL reconstruction is mostly performed arthroscopically.
-The common types of grafts used are the following: tendon autografts (tendons from the patient are harvested), cadaver-harvested tendon allografts, or synthetic ligament substitutes.
-The hamstring tendons of the semitendinous and gracilis, of the same affected side, are frequently used and harvested (1,14,19).Common complications from ACL reconstruction include graft harvest site morbidity and graft rejection, which has been described to occur in 8-20% of patients at 2 years.
-(14,22); (22).
+The common types of grafts used are the following: tendon autografts, tendons from the patient´s hamstring, patellar tendon and quadriceps tendon. .
+The hamstring tendons of the semitendinous and gracilis, of the same affected side, are frequently used and harvested (1,14,19).

+Surgical Complications

+Unfortunately every surgical procedure may cause complications.
+Complications may be subdivided in surgical and non-surgical complications.
+It is important to state that the complications vary depending on the type of procedure done, patient demographics, surgeon experience and other possible complications occurring due to anesthesia.

+Surgical complications are the following: pain at the surgical site, infection, deep vein thrombosis, neural, vascular or ligamental injuries and others.
+A recent report by Hagino et al, which examined 2623 patients that underwent arthroscopic surgery reported a complication rate of 0.27% with the majority (0.11%) being intra-articular instrument breakage followed by septic arthritis in 0.08%, meniscal injury and superficial infection accounting each for 0.04%.
+No deep vein thrombosis or complex regional pain occurred (39).

+Current debate still exists on whether ACL tears are causative of osteoarthritis development and no conclusion can be drawn at this point in time.
+A recent Cochrane review expands on the need for well developed randomized control trials to enlighten current scientific data on the subject.

 What is the expected recovery after surgery?